Gerlinde Gruber

 Gerlinde Gruber (born 1970) is an Austrian art historian and curator specializing in Flemish Baroque painting.

-Since 2006, she has served as the curator for Flemish paintings at the Gemäldegalerie (Picture Gallery) of the Kunsthistorisches Museum (KHM) in Vienna.
-She is recognized for her expertise in the works of Peter Paul Rubens and Michaelina Woutiers, as well as her contributions to exhibitions, technical art studies, and scholarly publications.
+Since 2006, she has served as the curator for Flemish paintings at the Kunsthistorisches Museum.

+She is recognized for her expertise in the works of Peter Paul Rubens and Michaelina Wautier, as well as her contributions to exhibitions, technical art studies, and scholarly publications.